A Father Like Abraham

 Families can be messy!
 Your earthly father may have been distant or unkind.
 You may not even know him.
 You may have resentment towards him.
 Maybe he didn't live up to your expectations.
 Wherever pain lingers in your soul over your dad, you can be sure that our heavenly Father cares deeply for you and longs to show you His truth and love.
 It's pure and everlasting.

 . . . . . . . . . .

 Almighty God, we thank you for the many examples you give us of fathers in your Holy Bible.
 We ask that you bless our fathers here on earth and draw them close to you.
 Speak to their hearts Lord and let them know of your great plans for them, your purpose for their lives.
 For those of us who long to see our fathers again, we pray that you will fill that empty place in our hearts as only you, our merciful and loving heavenly father, can do.

-Beth Patch is a CBN.com Internet Producer and Editor of the Spiritual Life Daily Devotionals.
+Beth Patch is an Internet Producer and Editor of the Spiritual Life content on CBN.com.
 For more articles and info, visit Beth's bio page.